deutschebank/fluxnova-docs-manual/content/get-started/archive/rpa/orchestrating-bots.md

 Orchestrating an RPA bot in AutomationAnywhere can be done via Automation Anywhere Control Room.
 When creating a new bot Automation Anywhere will ask for a name for the new bot.
 This name will be used to reference the bot from the Cawemo Catalog and eventually from the BPMN model.
 Make sure it is unique in your Automation Anywhere installation to avoid unwanted behavior.

 If the new bot uses input and/or output variables, make sure to configure those variables correctly as input or output variables in the bot editor in Automation Anywhere Control Room.
-To provide input variables to the bot, configure input mapping for each variable that should be passed to the bot on the task through either Cawemo or the Flowave Modeler.
-To send output variables from the bot to Flowave, configure input mapping on the task through either Cawemo or the Flowave Modeler and make sure to mark the variables as output in the Automation Anywhere Control Room.
+To provide input variables to the bot, configure input mapping for each variable that should be passed to the bot on the task through either Cawemo or the Fluxnova Modeler.
+To send output variables from the bot to Fluxnova, configure input mapping on the task through either Cawemo or the Fluxnova Modeler and make sure to mark the variables as output in the Automation Anywhere Control Room.

 Once the RPA bot works as expected and is released, make sure that the bot and all necessary resources are available publicly.